Beta Iota Chapter

 In 1924, the Commons Club affiliated with a local fraternity, Delta Phi Sigma, and in 1933 joined Alpha Kappa Pi (later Alpha Sigma Phi), a national fraternity.

-The chapter was revived in the Fall of 1946 with a new name, Beta Iota Chapter of Alpha Sigma Phi, but remained known as the "Kippie" house on campus into the 1970's.
+The Chapter was revived in the fall of 1946 with a new name, Beta Iota Chapter of Alpha Sigma Phi, but remained known as the "Kippie" house on campus into the 1970's.
 Faculty advisor to the local and chapter for many years, Edwin Rollins, Tufts '31, at 102 years of age, was the oldest living alumnus of Tufts in 1978.
-Due to anti-war and anti-establishment sentiment, the chapter was closed briefly in the early 1970's.
-Beta Iota Chapter was rechartered on April 26, 1973 as a result of efforts of local alumni led by John Budris, Tufts, Stan Thurston, Phi '66, then a graduate student at Harvard University conducted new member education for the colony.
-Grand Senior President Robert Miller, U Conn '49, presented the charter.
-The chapter returned to 106 Professors Row.
-The revival was short-lived as there only two classes of initiates.
+Due to anti-war and anti-establishment sentiment, the Chapter was closed briefly in the early 1970's.
+Beta Iota Chapter was re-chartered on April 26, 1973 as a result of efforts of local alumni led by John Budris, Tufts '73, and Stan Thurston, Iowa State '66.
+A graduate student at Harvard University conducted new member education for the Colony.
+Grand Senior President Robert Miller, Connecticut '49, presented the charter.
+The Chapter returned to 106 Professors Row.
+The revival was short-lived as there are only two classes of initiates.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.